chaosraine/codge/src/site/notes/10-19 💢 Bardacht/15 Blog/2021/2021-03-01-time-management-for-executive-dysfunction.md

 I narrowed it down to either getting to sleep before midnight or preparing my schedule.
 Both are laying the groundwork for me to make forward progress on everything else.
 If you’ve read other posts you can probably guess I really didn’t want to pick the former.

-I went with the latter. **I committed to putting aside time every day to process my inboxes and make a daily schedule**. _You can do this even if _that’s the only thing you're working on right now__ so _there’s nothing else on the schedule_.
+I went with the latter. **I committed to putting aside time every day to process my inboxes and make a daily schedule**.
+You can do this even if that’s the *only thing* you're working on right now so there’s *nothing else on the schedule to process*.

 None of this means that you can’t also do other things on your list.
 It just means that you only pick _one_ to be the “I’m going to start doing this thing (most) every day” focus.
 Anything else you get done is a bonus.
 After a few weeks go by and your new habit starts to feel like second nature, start thinking about adding a second one.